What is product experience?

 While user experience (UX) is concerned with the specific interactions a user has with a product, PX looks more broadly at the entire customer journey in the product.
 In many SaaS products, the complete customer journey from trial to purchase to renewal takes place within the product.
 Product teams, therefore, need to think not only about usability, but also about how the product can facilitate each stage of the journey and ensure that customers realize ongoing value.

 For example, to improve their product experience, RE/MAX automated in-app onboarding and training for agents on its new CRM and used product analytics to track usage and adoption over time.
-This way, the team was able to continue iterating on these in-product experiences and could better identify where to invest in additional education and support.
+This way, the product management team was able to continue iterating on these in-product experiences and could better identify where to invest in additional education and support.

 Why does product experience matter?